When Is Divorce The Right Answer

 They are intentional about their action, and waiting for them to change may be an effort in futility that might not yield any productive effort.

-For your safety, the best is to flee from an abusive marriage as urgent as possible.
+For your safety, the best is to flee from an abusive marriage as soon as possible.
 There is no point in being in a dilemma or trying to make things work, especially if cohabitation has started generating physical abuse.

-If you are frequently confused about what to do or whether or not divorce is the right answer for you, know that confusion is a lie and you are not even confused about what to do; you are only afraid of the action you know you need to take.
+If you are confused about what to do or whether or not divorce is the right answer for you, know that confusion is a lie and you are not even confused about what to do; you are only afraid of the action you know you need to take.

 In other words, you know what to do, but fear is what is still holding you down.